NakamotoInstitute/nakamotoinstitute.org/sni/templates/blog/crashes-and-hyperinflation.md

 In order for the value of money to go up, people have to want to hold more of it at a time or hold it for longer periods of time.
 In other words, the value of money is caused by its demand for use as savings instead.
-Someone can live hand-to-mouth have only an amount of money they need on hand for the immediate future.
+Someone can live hand-to-mouth and have only an amount of money they need on hand for the immediate future.
 Other people can have a large savings but still spend roughly same amount that they earn.
 Other people can spend less or more than what they earn in order to increase or decrease their savings.
 The value of money can be understood in terms of the reasons that make people want a lot of savings or a little, and changes to the value of money, both slow and rapid, can be explained in terms of reasons that change how much people value their savings.

 ## A Function of Savings